InpsydeNiklas/mlp-docs/Diátaxis/4. Explanation/MultilingualPress logic/WIP Language Switcher Options with MultilingualPress.md

+# Language Switcher Options with MultilingualPress

-MultilingualPress offers several ways to provide a **language switcher** for your visitors.
-This document **explains** each approach in broad terms, highlights their differences, and points you to the relevant **How-To** guides if you want to implement them.
+**Purpose**: This document explains the different ways to provide a **language switcher** for your visitors with **MultilingualPress**, highlighting their differences and guiding you to the relevant **How-To** guides for implementation.

 ---